 Diving your way around North Sulawesi

 For some of us, the idea of moving from resort to resort can seem arduous, results in wasted diving days and involves a lot of planning and additional stress – not so in North Sulawesi.
-Murex Dive Resorts offer a ‘Passport to Paradise’ option which includes staying at Murex Manado (diving Bunaken and Manado), Murex Bangka and Lembeh Resort.
+Several resorts in North Sulawesi including Thalassa, Murex and Bastianos Resorts offer multi-resort option.
+Ask us about the best choice to suit your budget.